Hellcats over the Pacific: And then, a game

 The game engine was placed within a shell using the basic Mac UI, in contrast to most games that have their own UI built inside the game engine.
 Missions were selected in a dialog box with radio buttons and a slider to select the fuel load.
 Settings for sound and graphics were likewise accessed entirely though the standard Mac menu and dialog system.
 A relatively large manual was included anyway, although the majority of this was "boilerplate text" taken from a reprint of the original F6F pilot's manual or a FAA flight training manual.

 This is one area where Hellcats was significantly behind the technology curve compared to contemporary games.
 It included only eight pre-rolled missions, one of which was training, and no ability to edit or add your own.
 The missions also incorporated some degree of randomness, enough to make each play different, sometimes significantly.
 They also varied widely in difficulty, from simple missions against one or two other targets, to The Duel with about a dozen aircraft and five ships.
 However the long term appeal of the game was affected by the mission system's limitations.
 In comparison, games like Red Baron had hundreds of missions, and while they played exactly the same every time, there were so many of them there was less of a problem with lack of novelty.

 Hellcats was released to huge acclaim, although the Mac gaming market was small.
 It is still listed at the No. 7 most influential Mac game of all time, according to Inside Mac Games.
-It also won many "comparison" articles when judged for realism, although most articles included a caveat about the graphics.